krustowski/crazy-race-life-2/README.md

 # CrazyRaceLife2 (CRL2)

-A GTA SA:MP/openMP gamemode scripted in the pawn lang.
+A GTA SA:MP/openMP gamemode scripted in the Pawn lang with sqlite-designed SQL connector built-in.

 Live demo at [samp://95.216.7.113:39876](samp://95.216.7.113:39876)